Apodini/SwiftWeb/README.md

 2. provide the JavaScript client script (`JavaScriptClient.script`) under `/script.js` and
 3. implement a WebSocket endpoint under `/websocket` on your server and connect it to a `SwiftWebServer` instance.

-Have a look at the [example implementation](https://github.com/Apodini/SwiftWeb-Example) for an XCode project running an HTTP and WebSocket server together with SwiftWeb.
+Have a look at the [example implementation](https://github.com/Apodini/SwiftWeb-Example) of an XCode project running an HTTP and WebSocket server together with SwiftWeb.

 ## Usage